jetanley/jetanley.github.io/index.md

 ## About me:
 Two fun facts about me:
-* I'm the crazy plant lady
+* I'm a crazy plant lady
 * If I'm not doing work, I'm out hiking _(see picture)_

 ![pic4blog](https://user-images.githubusercontent.com/106108417/170577454-b6757558-9a3d-47a2-a1ae-20c16f0d9798.jpeg)